Semiconductor Equipment: Supercycle Or Bubble?

 In my opinion, semiconductor equipment revenues are in a bubble, which I call "Bubble 2."
 Investors should be prepared for a sudden drop in revenues, which would be directly reflected in stock prices going forward.

-Finally the investor should note that overall, semiconductor revenues have historically outperformed semiconductor equipment revenues by a factor of 27 over the past 27 years.
+Finally the investor should note that overall semiconductor revenues have historically outperformed semiconductor equipment revenues by a factor of 27 over the past 27 years.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.